OUR board

 Rev. Deborah Moldow

-Smiling older man wearing a checkered shirt and zip-up sweater, professional portrait for SMCF.
+Smiling older man wearing a checkered shirt and zip-up sweater, professional portrait for SMCF by by photographer Ted Davis.

 Araceli Cerritos